SylvioRubens/churn_model_fastapi/README.md

 # Churn Model with FastAPI

 This project consists on creating a fastapi application, where this application will be responsible of predicting costumer retention.
 The response of the api will be made based on an Machine Learning model, that is pre-trained to understand some caracteristics from clients, that may show us if they will left the services or not.

-This project provides a fastapi application for predicting customer churn using a machine learning model trained on the [Telco Customer Churn dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) from Kaggle.
+The data used for training is the [Telco Customer Churn dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) from Kaggle.
 The API is built with FastAPI and exposes endpoints for health checks and churn prediction.
 The machine learning model is trained and saved using scripts in the `train/` directory.

 ## 📂 Project Structure